Embeddings just below the stable range: classification

 The isotopy class of the embedding is independent of the choises in the construction.
 The independence of the arc and of the maps follows by and by Proposition 4.3 below, respectively.

 5 The Whitney invariant

-The orientation on (extendable to ) is defined for odd as follows.
-For each point take a vector at tangent to .
-Complete this vector to a positive base tangent to .
+Tex syntax error) is defined (for odd and is oriented) as follows (cf. Remark 7.3).
+For any point take a base at tangent to .
+Complete this base to a positive base tangent to .
 Since , by general position there is a unique point such that .
-The tangent vector at thus gives a tangent vector at to .
-Complete this vector to a positive base tangent to , where the orientation on comes from .
-The union of the images of the constructed two bases is a base at of .
-If the latter base is positive, then call the initial vector of positive.
-Since a change of the orientation on forces a change of the orientation of the latter base of , this condition indeed defines an orientation on .
+The tangent base at thus gives a base at tangent to such that .
+Complete this base to a positive base tangent to , where the orientation on comes from .
+The union of the images of the constructed bases is a base at of .
+If is positive, then call the tangent base of `positive'.
+Since a change of the orientation on forces a change of the orientation of , this condition indeed defines an orientation on .